MikhailAnthonyBennetPelicia/Pelicia-Mikhail-Anthony-Bennet-D.R.--PA_1/README.md

 ```
 print("Unpacked List: ")

+#This defines the list "writeyourcodehere"
 writeyourcodehere = [1,2,3,4,5,6]

+#This assigns the elements to their corresponding indexes.
 first = writeyourcodehere[0]
 middle = writeyourcodehere[1:-1]
 last = writeyourcodehere[-1]
 Unpacked List:
+#This is a sample output which prints the first element
 print("First = ", first)
 Output: First =  1
 ```